National Art Gallery in Ottawa : Things to Know

 3.1 Voice of Fire by Barnett Newman

-One of the most iconic abstract paintings that consist of vertical bands of red, white, and blue, making it a symbol of Canadian art
+One of the most iconic abstract paintings that consists of vertical bands of red, white, and blue, making it a symbol of Canadian art

 3.2 The Death of General Wolfe by Benjamin West